 I'll start with a bird who graced us with her presence in August, every afternoon for a week.
 She's a Downy Woodpecker and since she lacks a red patch on her head, we know she is a she.

 This was an exciting one for me I can recall only one brief glimpse of one before in the city, so getting a good look was pretty cool.
 (They aren't a particularly rare bird though and I'm sure there must be plenty in High Park.)

-To give you some scale, she was about 6 inches long — these are the smallest species of woodpeckers who live in North America.
+To give you some scale, she was about 6 inches long -- these are the smallest species of woodpeckers that live in North America.

 One afternoon as she was there, I saw a little tiny version of her, no more than 3 inches long, swoop in and take a single peck before quickly flying away again.
 So this bird must have had her family somewhere nearby.